hubertjanhickinson/OrconWifiController/Readme.md

 - Click Manual download (or use the builtin option to flash through Google Chrome but I have not tested that).
 - Let it compile and save the .bin firmware file somewhere on your laptop/computer.
 - Uninstall the Wemos from the OrconWifiController and connect it through a USB cable to your laptop/computer.
-- Download a ESP flash tool (Tasmotizer or ESPEasyflasher) and flash the firmware to the Wemos.
+- Go to web.esphome.io to flash the firmware onto the Wemos.
 - Install the Wemos back to the OrconWifiController and connect it with a USB cable.
 - It will connect to your Wifi network and in ESPHome you should see the node as online.
 - In Home Assistant, go to Configuration --> Integrations --> Add integration --> ESPHome.